nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Container-Insights-Overview.md

 2. **Where can I find the CloudFormation template for inspection?**
    You can find the template [here](https://nops-rules-lambda-sources.s3.us-west-2.amazonaws.com/container_cost/container-cost-setup-service-account.yaml).

+3. **Do containers run as root?**

+    Most containers run as nobody with the exception of the datadog agent, which is non root but privileged, and the DCGM exporter which runs as root.

-3. **Which images are used in the deployment, and are they digitally signed?**
+4. **Which images are used in the deployment, and are they digitally signed?**
    Yes, the following images are used in our full deployment, and all of them have been digitally signed in our public ECR:

    - [**container-insights-agent**](https://gallery.ecr.aws/nops/container-insights-agent)